 This sauce is best when used the same day, but since it doesn’t have any “fresh” ingredients in it, it will keep for quite a while in your fridge.
 You can keep the homemade sweet and sour sauce in an air-tight container in your refrigerator for about a week, but it may begin to seep water if kept much longer.

-Simple Sweet and Sour Sauce
+Homemade Sweet and Sour Sauce Recipe

 - 1/4 cup brown sugar ($0.16)